mikalai-hryb/notes/ts.md

 ## Narrowing

-We can use `narrowing` to check for values that might be null, the type guard is used here:
+`Narrowing` is a process of refining types to more specific types We can use `narrowing` to check for values that might be null, the type guard is used here:

 ```ts